 LOS ANGELES — Want to earn stuff by watching TV?
-An app for that is set to debut Wednesday.
+A free app for that debuted Wednesday.

 When you tap the screen, Viggle's software for iPhones and iPads listens to what's on, recognizes what you're watching and gives you credit at roughly two points per minute.
 It even works for shows you've saved on a digital video recorder.